Current Chairman, Ophthalmological Society of Kenya (OSK)

 Dr. Fredrick Korir is an Ophthalmologist and Cornea Surgeon practicing at Lighthouse for Christ Eye Centre, Mombasa where he serves as the Medical director.
 He trained in Ophthalmology at the University of Nairobi and Cornea Fellowship at Aravind Eye Hospital, India.

-He is currently the Chairman, Ophthalmology Society of Kenya (OSK) and has a special interest in Infective keratitis, Eye banking and Corneal transplants.
+He is currently the Chairman, Ophthalmological Society of Kenya (OSK) and has a special interest in Infective keratitis, Eye banking and Corneal transplants.
 He is an avid runner and enjoys photography.

 He is married with three children.